Skip to content

 Coffee Tasting Tips

-It is not unusual to observe a distinct change between the characteristics observed in the freshly ground coffee and then once it has been saturated with water.
+Fragrance refers to the scent of dry coffee, while aroma is the term used for wet coffee.
+This is important to know as it is not unusual to observe a distinct change between the characteristics in freshly ground coffee and once it has been saturated with water.

 Flavour